Taoiseach: Granting EU candidate status to Ukraine sends message of solidarity

 Europe is sending a message of solidarity to Ukraine by granting the country EU candidate status, Ireland’s premier has said.

-Taoiseach Micheal Martin was commenting in Brussels at what he described as a “very significant” and “historic” two-day meeting of the European Council when Ukraine will be formally granted candidate status for future EU membership.
+Taoiseach Micheal Martin was commenting in Brussels ahead of the European Council meeting that saw Ukraine formally granted candidate status for future EU membership.

 The move comes as war continues to rage in Ukraine following Russia’s invasion in February.